Henry Giroux: Accomplishments

 For many years Giroux was co-Editor-in-chief of the Review of Education, Pedagogy and Cultural Studies, published by Taylor and Francis.

 Reception

-Giroux's work remains foundational in a range of fields.
-He is the first to use the phrase critical pedagogy, according to Curry Malott, and helped inaugurate the "critical turn in education".
+Giroux was the first to use the phrase critical pedagogy, according to Curry Malott, and helped inaugurate the "critical turn in education".
 In Leaders in Critical Pedagogy, he is identified as one of the "first wave" of critical pedagogues.